Student-centric advice and objective recommendations

 College Applications: What Looks Good?

-When it comes to getting into college, unfortunately there’s not a magic formula that works for every single applicant.
+Unfortunately there’s not a magic formula that works for every applicant trying to get into college.
 However, there are some pretty standard criteria that colleges use to evaluate applicants.
 And based on these criteria, it’s possible to get a sense for what looks good on college applications.
 In this guide, we’ll go over the most important factors colleges consider when reviewing applications.

 Academics are the most important component of your college applications.
 Colleges want to recruit students who demonstrate the potential to take on the rigor of university coursework.
 As such, it goes without saying that you should do your best to earn solid grades during your high school years.